(Last updated on: 23/01/2022)

 Thankfully my trip fell at the end of the summer break and by this time I was coming to the end of the first trimester, which many would argue is the perfect time for a babymoon!
-Unfortunately I hit the big 12 week milestone during the trip which was terribly inconvenient as it meant I had to wait until my return to get the all clear from the hospital and to share our happy news with my friends and family.
-Fortunately I was feeling a little more alive during the trip than I had done the previous eight weeks as the sickness and constant exhaustion has begun to subside.
+You can get some great travel snaps too as your precious baby bump starts to emerge during this stage of pregnancy, so make sure you have a great camera!
+Unfortunately, I hit the big 12-week milestone during the trip which was terribly inconvenient as it meant I had to wait until my return to get the all-clear from the hospital and to share our happy news with my friends and family.
+Fortunately, I was feeling a little more alive during the trip than I had done the previous eight weeks as the sickness and constant exhaustion had started to subside.
 Don’t get me wrong, I would have gone on the trip regardless of which week of pregnancy I was in, but I am really glad that it wasn’t earlier in the first trimester.

-Every women’s pregnancy is different, some people get severe morning sickness and others have no symptoms at all.
+Every woman’s pregnancy is different; some people get severe morning sickness and others have no symptoms at all.
 For me, I had around two weeks of nausea and around six weeks of severe food aversions.
-I’m not a huge fan of Greek food at the best of times, but I was really glad that food started to taste less repulsive when I was away, because that would have made finding places to eat rather difficult!
-I was also extremely tired for the first eight weeks or so and most days I had a mid-afternoon nap for one-two hours.
+I’m not a huge fan of Greek food at the best of times, but I was really glad that food started to taste less repulsive when I was away because that would have made finding places to eat rather difficult!
+I was also extremely tired for the first eight weeks or so and, most days I had a mid-afternoon nap for one-two hours.
 This wouldn’t have been practical in my itinerary and I would have missed out on a lot of things, not to mention I would have forced my poor husband to wait around during nap time each day!
-I continued to have early nights during the trip, but I wasn’t exactly going to go out partying anyway, was I!?
-What I did find frustrating was how quickly I got tired during physical activity, climbing up to the monasteries in Meteora (which often had 1000+ steps!) and the return climb from the Balos beach were EXTREMELY challenging, I even burst into tears a couple of times (but hey, I’m pregnant so it’s allowed!) because I was finding it so difficult to do something that normally wouldn’t be a difficult challenge.
-My biggest problem however was the heat…as somebody who has slept in the Sahara in the middle of August and taught in a Thai school in 98% humidity with no air conditioning this was a significant source of frustration for me!
+I continued to have early nights during the trip, but I wasn’t exactly going to go out partying anyway, was I?!
+What I did find frustrating was how quickly I got tired during physical activity – climbing up to the monasteries in Meteora (which often had 1000+ steps!) and the return climb from the Balos beach were EXTREMELY challenging, I even burst into tears a couple of times (but hey, I’m pregnant so it’s allowed…) because I was finding it so difficult to do something that normally wouldn’t be a challenge.
+My biggest problem however was the heat… as somebody who has slept in the Sahara in the middle of August and taught in a Thai school in 98% humidity with no air conditioning, this was a significant source of frustration for me!

 So would I recommend travelling in the first trimester?
 Whilst every person will experience pregnancy symptoms differently, my answer is no. If your trip is booked then by all means go and make the most of it.
 But don’t plan to have an action-packed adventure while away, because your body (and that little bundle of joy growing inside you) might not allow it.
-I spent most of my first trimester before flying to Greece curled up in front of the sofa watching box sets and having lots of naps (thank Goodness for the school holidays!) and while this did get boring after a while, I was glad that I had the opportunity to put my feet up and rest.
-Remember that your body is going through an awful lot in these first few weeks, not only are you growing a baby but you are also growing an entire new organ-the placenta.
+I spent most of my first trimester before flying to Greece curled up in front of the sofa watching box sets and having lots of naps (thank goodness for the school holidays!) and while this did get boring after a while, I was glad that I had the opportunity to put my feet up and rest.
+Remember that your body is going through an awful lot in these first few weeks, not only are you growing a baby but you are also growing an entire new organ – the placenta.
 This is really hard work.
-So my advice is to wait until the second trimester if possible, but if your holiday plans don’t work out that way make sure that you take care of yourself and if you enjoy an action packed itinerary like I do, it might be a good idea to slow down the pace a little.
+So my advice is to wait until the second trimester if possible, but if your holiday plans don’t work out that way make sure that you take care of yourself.
+If you enjoy an action-packed itinerary like I do, it might be a good idea to slow down the pace a little.